Antoine Verglas: Career

 Over the years, Verglas went on to have successful career in commercial photography creating images for Victoria's Secret, Revlon and Maybelline, among many others, as well as magazines such as Vogue, Elle, Maxim, Sports Illustrated, GQ and Playboy.
+On the art scene, one of Verglas's photographs broke records at Philipps De Pury auction in London, selling for 15,000 GBP in 2015.